aleshaleksey/fansys23/00-overview.md

 The rules of FanSys mostly concern small group combat in a fantasy setting, but also exploration and some aspects of general interactions with the environment, including supernatural locales.
 It works with various fantasy settings, both low and high.
 The distinction between HP damage (mortal injury) and MP/SP damage (bumps and bruises, spiritual exhaustion), is a particular feature of the game that allows groups to distinguish between mortal dangers and less perilous predicaments.
 The game has levels for a progression of power, but is also class-free which allows almost limitless flexibility of character creation (with some perils of its own).

-FanSys was designed for a slower and more thoughtful pace of play than those high-action, fast-paced games, where not a day passes without the party crossing swords with their foes.
+The game was designed for a slower and more thoughtful pace of play than those high-action, fast-paced games, where not a day passes without the party crossing swords with their foes.
 That is not to say that it can't be played this way, though it does become a little more deadly as the pace increases.
-Nevertheless, it was designed for a slower pace of play.

 This is the reason for features such as the expense of healing magic, slow healing of HP and stat damage, [short, long and full rests](04-combat.md#rest-and-recuperation), the [global spellcasting](07-magic-and-spellcasting.md#global-and-local-spells) system, and the [slow learning of spells](07-magic-and-spellcasting.md#learning-spells-through-independent-study-or-from-a-mentor).
 The slow healing especially encourages players to think twice before engaging in mortal combat and to appreciate the respite afterwards.
 Downtime, recovery, time taken to find and craft the arms needed to defeat dangerous foes, or to learn the magics needed to overcome them, are emphasised.